St. Augustine: 10 Things to Know and Share

 [Augustine] in his Confessions had struck me with the power of all his human passion and depth.
 By contrast, I had difficulties in penetrating the thought of Thomas Aquinas, whose crystal-clear logic seemed to me to be too closed in on itself, too impersonal and ready-made.

 Later, as pope, he said:

-As you know, I too am especially attached to certain Saints: among them (in addition to St Joseph and St Benedict, whose names I bear) is St Augustine whom I have had the great gift to know, so to speak, close at hand through study and prayer and who has become a good "travelling companion" in my life and my ministry [General Audience, Aug.
+“s you know, I too am especially attached to certain saints: among them (in addition to St. Joseph and St. Benedict, whose names I bear) is St. Augustine whom I have had the great gift to know, so to speak, close at hand through study and prayer and who has become a good ‘travelling companion’ in my life and my ministry [General Audience, Aug.
 25, 2010].

 Despite the high-sounding connotations of the name “Augustus,” the name “Augustine” has given us a name with much more colloquial connotations: Gus.

 The name of Augustine’s diocese — Hippo — also has interesting resonances.
 To English speakers, it sounds like a contraction of “hippopotamus,” but in Greek it called to mind a very different animal.

 “Hippo” comes from the Greek word for horse.